gokulkrishh/gokulkrishh/README.md

 #### Brief Intro:

 - 📩 I share my weekly learnings on Web Development, Frameworks, Javascript, Design and Books at [gokul.site](https://gokul.site).
 - 📚 Read my book on [Beginner's Guide To Web Security](https://gokul.site/book).
-Now at 30% off, go grab it.
+Now at 50% off ($5 only), go grab it.
 - 🛠 [What are all the tools](http://gokul.site/uses) I use for web development.
 - 💬 Ask me about anything [here](https://github.com/gokulkrishh/gokulkrishh/issues).